 I find that most of the people that come to our Robot Navigation class have zero knowledge about programming in either Python or C++, nor any knowledge on how to use Linux shell.
-After interviewing several robotics teachers around the world, I found that this is the case also for other countries.
+After interviewing several robotics teachers around the world, I found that this is the case for other countries as well.

-If that is your case, first I would recommend that you reduce the scope of learning programming to the use of Python.
-Do not go to C++.
-C++ is too much complex to start teaching it together with robotics.
-Also, Python is very very powerful and easy to learn.
+If that is your situation, first I would recommend that you reduce the scope of the programming you teach to just the use of Python.
+Do not go into C++.
+C++ is too complex to start teaching along with robotics.
+Also, Python is very, very powerful and easy to learn.

 I usually create an initial class about Python and Linux shell.
-I do this class and immediately, on the next week, I do an exam to the students about Python and Linux shell.
-The purpose of the exam is to stress the students on the importance of mastering those programming skills.
-They are the base of the rest.
+I do this class and immediately, the very next week, I give an exam to the students about Python and Linux shell.
+The purpose of the exam is to stress to the students the importance of mastering those programming skills.
+They are the basis for all the rest.

-Additional problems that you may find is that the students have problems understanding English.
+Additional problems that you may find is that the students have problems understanding English (if you are not in an English-speaking country).
 Most of ROS documentation is in English.
 The way to communicate in the ROS community is in English (whether we like it or not).
-You may be feeling tempted to low the bar for your students and create the course notes in your mother language, and only provide documentary resources to your own language.
-I suggest not to do it.
+You may be feeling tempted to lower the bar for your students and create the course notes in your mother language, and only provide documentary resources in your own language.
+I suggest not doing it.
 Push your students in English learning!
-The community needs a common language, and at present it is English.
-Take this chance to make your students grow and force them to read the documentation sources in English.
+The community needs a common language, and at present, it is English.
+Take this chance to push your students to grow and force them to read the documentation sources in English.

 I started this post talking about the findings of Joel Esposito.
 Even if you listed to the podcast interview, you will see that his final conclusion is that not to use ROS for teaching robotics.
 I’m sure there are other teachers with the same opinion.
 Other teachers like professor Knepper do advocate for just the opposite.
 Those are points of view, like mine in this article.
 I recommend you to listen to the podcast interview to Joel so you can understand why he suggests that.